Brazil's biggest cities start reopening as COVID-19 surges

 The decisions to reopen shops has been advocated by Brazil's far-right President Jair Bolsonaro who has minimized the gravity of the coronavirus outbreak and dismissed warnings by public health experts that the contagion is still surging.

-Brazil has 739,503 confirmed cases of infection, the world's worst outbreak after the United States, and has suffered from at least 38,406 deaths.
+Brazil has 772,416 confirmed cases of infection, as the world's worst outbreak after the United States continues to surge.
+At least 39,680 people have died, the third highest death toll after the United States and Britain.

-Earlier on Wednesday, Bolsonaro told an actress to "get out of here" after she criticized his response to the coronavirus pandemic at a gathering of supporters outside his official residence in the capital Brasilia.

-(Reporting by Eduardo Simoes and Pablo Garcia in Sao Paulo, Rodrigo Viga in Rio, Lisandra Paraguassu and Ricardo Brito in Brasilia; Writing by Anthony Boadle; Editing by Aurora Ellis)
+(Reporting by Eduardo Simoes and Pablo Garcia in Sao Paulo and Rodrigo Viga in Rio; Writing by Anthony Boadle; Editing by Aurora Ellis and Tom Brown)

 ((anthony.boadle@tr.com +55 61 98204-1110; https://twitter.com/anthonyboadle;))